How to Make a Mobile Wallet App: All-in-One Development Guide

 - Point-to-point encryption (P2PE)

-P2PE is one of the most secure methods of data protection for mobile wallet applications.
+P2PE is one of the most secure data protection methods for mobile wallet applications.
 The encryption process starts as soon as the user swipes the smartphone over a POS terminal.
 The encryption goes on when the funds are in transit and lasts till authorization.
-If you want to know how to make a mobile wallet app, make sure you include encryption in the list of must-have functionality.

 Tokenization is a data encryption system that encrypts card information by turning it into a token – a string of random symbols.